South Asia: Climate

 The warmest period of the year precedes the monsoon season (March to mid June).
 In the summer the low pressures are centered over the Indus-Gangetic Plain and high wind from the Indian Ocean blows towards the center.
 The monsoons are the second coolest season of the year because of high humidity and cloud covering.
 But, at the beginning of June, the jetstreams vanish above the Tibetan Plateau, low pressure over the Indus Valley deepens and the Intertropical Convergence Zone (ITCZ) moves in.
 The change is violent.
 Moderately vigorous monsoon depressions form in the Bay of Bengal and make landfall from June to September.

-Climate change in South Asia is causing a range of challenges including sea level rise, cyclonic activity, and changes in ambient temperature and precipitation patterns.